-Attachment 2

-Risk assessment template

-File number:

-Date of assessment:

-Name of assessing officer:

-Risk assessed to:

-Please select all relevant options -

-- Discloser - Your public body

-Other employees including potential witnesses

-The subject of the disclosure

-Other (e.g. Tasmanian Government, the general public)

-Type of risk / possible harm

-Such as:

-- Adverse employment action

-- Workplace injury

-- Physical violence

-- Verbal abuse

-- Stress

-- Untenable work environment

-- Withdrawal of cooperation due to fear of reprisal/lack of support

-- Reputational damage

-- Risk to public safety

-- Misuse of public funds

-- Disruption to functioning of public body

-Likelihood risk/s will occur

-- Unlikely

-- Possible

-- Likely

-Considerations:

-- Can confidentiality be maintained? - Is the discloser (or others) concerned about reprisals? - How many public officers are involved in the alleged improper conduct? - What is their level of seniority? - What is the seriousness of the alleged conduct? - Is there a history of conflict in the workplace?

-Please provide your reasons:

-Seriousness of consequences if risk/s occurs
+Attachment 2 Risk assessment template Public Interest Disclosures Act 2002 (Tas) File number: Date of assessment: Name of assessing officer: Risk assessed to: Please select all relevant options -Discloser Other employees including potential witnesses Your public body Other (e.g. Tasmanian Government, the general public) The subject of the disclosure Type of risk / possible harm Such as: Adverse employment action Workplace injury Physical violence Verbal abuse Stress Untenable work environment Withdrawal of cooperation due to fear of reprisal/lack of support Reputational damage Risk to public safety Misuse of public funds Disruption to functioning of public body Please provide details: Likelihood risk/s will occur Unlikely Possible Likely Considerations: Can confidentiality be maintained?
+Is the discloser (or others) concerned about reprisals?
+How many public officers are involved in the alleged improper conduct?
+What is their level of seniority?
+What is the seriousness of the alleged conduct?
+Is there a history of conflict in the workplace?
+Please provide your reasons: Seriousness of consequences if risk/s occurs Minor Moderate

-Minor Mada

-Moderate -- ----------